 - Fitness habits – finding what works for us, to increase our movement, enjoy greater function and stamina, have better bodies and more fun

-- Home and space – minimizing things in our home and life and experiencing more choice, less chaos, and greater happiness
+- Home and space – minimizing things in our home and life and experiencing more choice, less chaos, and more significant happiness

 - Financial habits – increasing our earnings, eliminating debt, growing our savings and investing for our future

 Simplifying Nutrition & Learning to Eat Real Food